jaymeh/laravel-publishable/README.md

 A post is considered published when the `published_at` is not null and in the past.

-A post is considered unpublished when teh `published_at` is null or in the future.
+A post is considered unpublished when the `published_at` is null or in the future.

 ## License